myty/pocketbase-react-template/README.md

 This is a template for a fullstack application using PocketBase and React.
 It also includes a devcontainer for easy development.
-For the best experience following the instructions in the devcontainer section is recommended.
+For the best experience use the devcontainer.

 ## Getting Started